microsoft/autogen/python/migration_guide.md

 We provide a conversion function to convert the `TaskResult.messages` to a v0.2 compatible `ChatResult.chat_history` list.

-TODO: Add the conversion function here.
+TODO: Add the conversion function here, after [#4833](https://github.com/microsoft/autogen/issues/4833) is resolved.

 ## Group Chat